ACA Repeal and Replace: How Will Chronic Pain Patients Fare?

 AHCA Proposed Changes

 Both plans use tax credits to help people pay for health insurance, but they do so differently.
-The ACA bases tax credits on the amount an individual can afford to pay (income level) as well as where they live.
+The ACA bases tax credits on the amount an individual can afford to pay (income level) as well as where he or she lives.
 Since insurance premiums vary by region, location can make a significant difference in cost.

 By contrast, the AHCA would provide a flat tax credit, based on age, of between $2,000 (youngest) and $4,000 (oldest), without regional adjustments.
 While this simplifies the credits, the flat amount won't go as far to cover costs in states where insurance premiums are higher.

 Insurance companies would also be able to charge older Americans up to 5 times the rate they charge their youngest customers.
 And the plan would eliminate the ACA cost-sharing provision that reduces out-of-pocket costs.
 According to Kaiser Health News, actual subsidies under the ACA “help people with incomes between 100% and 250% of poverty [$12,060 to $30,150 for an individual] pay their deductibles and coinsurance or copays."1

 At this early stage, it is uncertain how the new plan would affect physician reimbursements or payments to hospitals.

 The prevalence of pain increases with age.
 According to most estimates, 53% of Americans over 65 report persistent pain.1 Since the new plan subjects those 60 and above to higher premiums than their flat tax credit may cover, their costs are likely to rise.
 Patients who rely on adjuvant services, such as physical therapy (PT), may also face higher copays and deductibles.

 Dalia Elmofty, MD, assistant professor of anesthesia and critical care at the University of Chicago, said her pain patients’ biggest worries are higher premiums and increased restrictions on care.
 “There are a lot of unanswered questions and concerns that are causing anxiety,” she said.